Soldering in Reduced Gravity Experiment, SDTO 17003-U (SoRGE) - 11.22.16

 For SoRGE operations crewmembers will setup the MWA, the SoRGE hardware will be placed inside the MWA, and the ISS video camera will be positioned to capture video of the solder operations.
 Crewmembers will then solder one circuit board with 32 solder joints.
 There are 3 different types of test kits (12 kits total) provided with the experiment; each test kit contains a different type of solder and/or flux.
 Upon completion of a kit, the crewmember may continue to another kit or continue at a later time.
 Concluding the investigation the crewmember will clean up and stow the MWA.
 Results of this experiment will be used to guide soldering techniques for future space missions.

 Data are still undergoing analysis.
-(Evans et al. 2009)
+(Evans et al. 2009)^ back to top

 Ground Based Results Publications